bfreiband/RasPi-WirelessAdHoc/README.md

   sudo nano /etc/rc.local
   ```

-    - Replace "TenCharKey" with your choice of WEP key for your AdHoc network, but make sure that it's ten characters
+    - Replace "TenCharKey" with your choice of WEP key for your AdHoc network, but make sure that it's ten hexadecimal characters
     - Replace "YourSSIDHere" with your choice of SSID for your AdHoc network

 7. Reboot